otaviof/hosts/README.md

 there are combined to create a new `/etc/hosts` files, accordingly to configuration.

-The sequence of files in this directory is kept based on alpha-numeric ordering, therefore it's encouraged to name files starting with numbers, like `00-first.host`, `10-second.host` and so forth, since the sequence will be maintained.
+The sequence of files in this directory is kept based on alpha-numeric ordering, therefore it's encouraged to name files starting with numbers, like `00-first.host`, `10-second.host` and so forth.

 The following parameters are applicable to all sub-commands: